azliuu/CSE13s/hw6/DESIGN.md

         return the number of words filtered
 }
 ```
 This function handles the case in wordle where a letter is green in a user's guess.
 This allows us to decrease the search space by eliminating every word in the vocabulary list that does not contain the specified letter in the specific location.
+If the word in the vocab list has been set to NULL by our previous functions, we continue the loop.
+And if the letter at the given position in each word is not equivalent to the given letter, it gets filtered out.
 Using similar logic to the previous functions we also can increment every time a word is filtered, and then return the same number.